gocd/docs.go.cd/configuration/admin_add_material.md

 ## Blacklist

-Often you do want to specify a set of files that Go should ignore when it checks for changes.
+Often you do want to specify a set of files that GoCD should ignore when it checks for changes.
 Repository changesets which contain only these files will not automatically trigger a pipeline.
 These are detailed in the [ignore](configuration_reference.md#ignore) section of the [configuration reference.](configuration_reference.md)

 -   Enter the items to blacklist using ant-style syntax below
 ![](../resources/images/edit_material_blacklist.png)